 Brian Thompson has written for the stage, radio, and television, and has published four novels.
 He divides his time between Oxford, England, and the South of France.

-“If it would take a heart of stone not to laugh at Mrs. Weldon’s disastrous career, it is impossible not to admire the splendor of her ambitions and the sheer hubris of a woman who could bring twenty-five cases to court in a single year and represent herself in twenty-two of them.” –Miranda Seymour, London Times Literary Supplement
+“[Mrs. Weldon’s] story is so fantastically melodramatic that it might have been penned by one of the sensationalist novelists so popular among her Victorian contemporaries.” –Publishers Weekly“Elegant in style, at once sensational and substantial in content, this book is a surprise and a delight.” –Lucy Hughes-Hallet, London Sunday Times “If it would take a heart of stone not to laugh at Mrs. Weldon’s disastrous career, it is impossible not to admire the splendor of her ambitions and the sheer hubris of a woman who could bring twenty-five cases to court in a single year and represent herself in twenty-two of them.” –Miranda Seymour, London Times Literary Supplement

 Visit other sites in the Penguin Random House Network

 Stay in Touch